zindy/ypipe/README.md

 The *interactive* console mode is entered by pressing ENTER on an empty line.
 This stops the logging of traffic from the controllers and device, until console mode is exited by typing 'x'.

-Two things can be changed and saved in the Y-Pipe EEPROM memory:
+A few things can be changed and saved in the Y-Pipe EEPROM memory:
-* 'b' on its own in a terminal window displays the current baud rate between controller and device. b+BAUDRATE (e.g. 'b115200') changes the current baud rate.
+* 'b' typed on its own in the console displays the current baud rate between controller and device. b+BAUDRATE (e.g. 'b115200') changes the baud rate.
+Valid options are 1200, 2400, 4800, 9600, 19200, 38400, 57600 and 115200.
-Valid options are 9600, 19200, 38400, 57600 and 115200.
+* 'm' on its own shows the current serial mode (number of data bits, stop bits, parity odd/even/none), 'm?' shows the modes available, one of (for an STM32F103) 8N1 8N2 9N1 9N2 8E1 8E2 8O1 8O2 7E1 7O1
-*  'd' on its own displays the current delimiter value: '\\r', '\\n', '\\r\\n'.
-To change the delimiter, issue 'dr', 'dn' or 'drn'.
-You can also type a completely random delim string.
-For example, to monitor the Lumencor Spectra traffic, you will want to issue the command **d\x50** which will set the delimiter to the ASCII character 0x50 (hex).
+* 'd' on its own displays the current delimiter value. d plus a delimiter string sets the delimiter. '\\r', '\\n' and '\\xHH' within the string are understood. **d\\r**, **d\\n** and **d\\r\\n** are probably the most useful, but to monitor the Lumencor Spectra traffic for example, you will want to issue the command **d\x50** which will set the delimiter to the ASCII character 0x50 (hex).

 Additional commands are:
 * 'H' for help